 The thing that you need to know is that there are remedies available to you.
 Don’t just take it or accept that as status quo, it is important to contact us right away.

 It is important that you discuss these situations and facts with an experienced family law lawyer.
-Please contact Attorney H. William Edgar for a free initial consultation to discuss a legal strategy to stop the abuse.
+Please contact Attorney Edgar & Dow for a free initial consultation to discuss a legal strategy to stop the abuse.